 Propranolol is known as a beta-blocker – it is a prescription medication most commonly used to treat high blood pressure.
-In addition to treating high blood pressure, this specific medication has several other clinical uses, including the treatment of chronic headaches and migraines and some anxiety-related disorders.
+In addition to treating high blood pressure, this specific medication has several other clinical uses, including treating chronic headaches and migraines and some anxiety-related disorders.
 In recent years, with the rise of benzodiazepine abuse and addiction throughout the United States, Propranolol and other heart medications have been found to have another medical purpose – the effective treatment of withdrawal symptoms.

 Benzodiazepine Detox Options Include Propranolol

-When it comes to benzodiazepine detox, many effective and proven detox methodologies are frequently employed.
+When it comes to benzodiazepine detox, many practical and proven detox methodologies are frequently employed.
 At Allure Detox, we conduct an in-depth evaluation upon admission to our medical detox program.
 This evaluation helps us determine which detox methods will be the most effective for each unique case of benzodiazepine addiction.
 In most cases, detox programs utilize a combination of non-narcotic medications like Propranolol, tapering (which means slowly reducing the number of benzodiazepines in the system until they are entirely gone), and traditional, over-the-counter medication.

 The First Step on the Road to Benzodiazepine Recovery